GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/transient_transfection.rst

 Protocol
 --------

 1. Seed healthy 293T cells 1 day prior to transfection.
-Cells must be ~80% confluent at time of transfection for highest efficency.
+Cells must be ~80% confluent at time of transfection for highest efficiency.
 Recommended cell counts are:

 =============== ================= ===============
 **Cell Type**    **Well Size**     **# Cells/Well**